TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/Index.rst

          .. container:: card-body

             Explains how to create a module without Extbase.
-Fluid can still be used however there are some limitations.
+Fluid can still be used, however there are some limitations.
 This is the preferred way if no extensive data modelling is needed.

    .. container:: col-md-6 pl-0 pr-3 py-3 m-0